ashegde/online-portfolios-with-multiplicative-updates/README.md

 Third (and related to second), incorporation of methods from UQ and active learning.

-Fourth, the themes of online optimization of portfolios exist beyond financial markets -- where can these tools be productively applied?
+Fourth, the themes of online optimization of portfolios exist beyond financial markets -- where else can these tools be productively applied?

 Lots of new things to learn :)